 The Pulse Difference.

-Pulse is the only pulsing third brake light that meets regulatory requirements for use in all 50 states.
 Step on the brake pedal and Pulse goes to work pulsing, rather than flashing, the third brake light.
 What’s the difference?
 DOT regulations restrict flashing lights to emergency vehicles.
 Our award winning rear-end collision avoidance technology causes the third brake light to remain steady burning and within the acceptable range of specified minimum and maximum photometric thresholds, throughout the pulsing cycle.

 Pulse is proudly designed in the USA and each unit is hand-tested twice at the manufacturer before being shipped to the dealer.